 Soiling that reoccurs more than 24 hours following cleaning often may be attributed to detergent residues that were not adequately rinsed.
 Evaluate detergency by pouring water onto pile fiber and briskly agitating with a spotting brush.
 Look for foaming or other signs of detergent residue.
 If detergent is present, continue to extract these areas until detergent is thoroughly rinsed.
 In severe situations, an acid rinse may be applied as a pre-spray or added to the extractor rinse tank to neutralize detergent residues.
-In severe situations, or in areas of Salt and Ice Melt Compound utilization, an acidic, extraction rinse may be applied as a pre-spray and added to the extractor rinse tank to neutralize high pH residues.
+In severe situations, an acid rinse may be applied as a pre-spray or added to the extractor rinse tank to neutralize detergent residues.

-Some primary cleaning methods, such as the Windsor iCapsol System; Racine Industries HOST System, the milliCare System and carpet Cleaner America have been proven effective in maintaining desired appearance levels and improving the quality of overall aesthetic value of all Tandus products.
-These methods may be used to extend the time between wet extractions.
+Some primary cleaning methods, such as the Windsor iCapsol System; Racine Industries HOST System, the milliCare System and Carpet Cleaner America have been proven effective in maintaining desired appearance levels and improving the quality of overall aesthetic value of all Tandus products.
+These methods may be used to extend the time between extractions.

-For additional information, please visit: www.carpet-rug.org.
+For additional information, please visit: www.carpet-rug.org